miuim/php-jwt/README.md

 The `SecretKey` parameter is optional.
 Do not specify it if you only want to verify JWTs.
 Of course, you need to specify it when you want to sign a JWT.

+# Example

+See the `example/` directory for a working example.

+# Testing

+You can run the included test suite after cloning the repository:

+    $ /path/to/composer install
+    $ vendor/bin/phpunit

+# Benchmark

+You can use [PHPBench](https://phpbench.readthedocs.io/en/latest/) to run some benchmarks comparing the various signature algorithms.

+    $ /path/to/phpbench run